Alliance for Bhikkhunis provides the opportunity for you to support bhikkhunis all around the world!

 Architectural drawings have been made free of charge by the well-known Sri Lankan architect Dr. Locana Gunaratna, Ph.D., who trained at the London School of Architecture, Harvard University, and University of Colombo.
 He is the recipient of a Lifetime Achievement award from the Sri Lanka Institute of Architects.

-Support Fledgling Passaddhi Vihara
+Fledgling Passaddhi Vihara

-The Sakyadhita Training and Meditation Center in Sri Lanka has been providing Buddhist nuns with support during their initial training and assisting women aspiring for higher ordination since 2000.
-Local and international nuns regularly travel to this exceptional Center to advance on their paths to become fully ordained bhikkhunīs.
-Under the guidance of the abbess, the venerable bhikkhunī Madulle Vijithanandā, Sakyadhita Sri Lanka is helps poor nunneries in the region, provides social services to people such as counseling to families.
-It focuses on meditation and Dhamma education for children and adults.
-Activities include delivering Dhamma discourses, visiting homeless children, hospitals, conducting Buddhist programmes, blessings for people, chanting, or interfaith meetings and peace processions.
-The Center rises to the occasion in times of natural disasters.
-Read more here.
+Under the guidance of the abbess, the Venerable Bhikkhunī Madulle Vijithanandā, Sakyadhita Sri Lanka helps poor nunneries in the region and provides social services to local people, such as counseling to families.
+The organization focuses especially on meditation and Dhamma education for children and adults.
+Activities include delivering Dhamma discourses, visiting homeless children and hospitals, conducting Buddhist programs, offering blessing and chanting, and organizing interfaith meetings and peace processions.
+The center also rises to the occasion in times of natural disaster.

-• An increasing number of theravāda nuns in Sri Lanka take university education, similarly to the monks.
-The Educational Fund was set up to cover the costs (USD 346 per year per nun) for books, transportation, medical and other expenses.
+An educational fund provides for Theravāda nuns in Sri Lanka to undertake university education, similar to the monks.
+The cost is approximately $350 USD per year per nun for books, transportation, medical, and other expenses.

 Project: Sri Gothami Arama